This page contains information on how to resolve some of the most

 http://blogs.msdn.com/tonyschr/archive/2005/05/25/desktop-heap-limitations.aspx

-Problem: A remote user is having problems with
+Problem: A remote user is having networking problems with

 Internet Explorer.
 How can I collect information about his system to help